mat-0/uk.thechels.cod/_pages/flood-warnings.md

 We are closely monitoring the situation.
 Please continue to monitor local water levels and weather conditions.

 This message will be updated by 2:00PM on 06 December 2025 or as the situation changes.

+- Flood alert: River Wye in Herefordshire
+- High river levels today have led to flooding.
+Flooding is possible on 06 December 2025 .
+Flooding may affect low lying land and roads along the River Wye from Hay on Wye to Ross on Wye.
+Other locations affected may include the A438 between Letton & Willersey, Byford, Bredwardine & Hereford.
+Road closures & diversions on the A438 may be in force.
+Predicted peaks:- Hay on Wye 2.0m to 2.4m on 06/12 PM, Bredwardine 3.6m to 3.8m on 06/12 PM, Belmont 3.8m to 4.0m on 06/12 PM, Old Wye Bridge 3.2m to 3.4on 06/12 overnight, Mordiford 3.8m to 4.1m on 06/12 overnight, Ross on Wye 3.6m to 3.9m on 07/12 PM.
+.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 10:00AM on 07 December 2025 or as the situation changes.

 - Flood alert: Wye Estuary in Gloucestershire
 - High tides today may lead to flooding.
 Flooding is possible from 7:15pm on Friday evening and 7:30am on Saturday morning.
 Locations most affected will be low lying land and roads near rivers or on the coast.
 A series of high tides is due over the next few days.
 Flooding may affect low lying land and roads adjacent the Wye Estuary from Redbrook to Chepstow.